alezzandro/iotgw_mainproject/README.md

 These commands will configure three Openshit's project:
 - Development project with all the tools and pipeline for promoting containers in the Testing environment
 - One dedicated for Testing, no building elements here, it receives updated containers from Dev env.
-- A project dedicated to simulating the Hub Datacenter that usually is placed in the Factory.
+- A project dedicated to simulate the Hub Datacenter that usually is placed in the Factory.